Skip to main content

 South Korea Oil Production & Consumption

 Korea depends on imports to meet its crude oil demand, mostly from the Middle East.
-Crude oil and NGL imports increased by 2% in 2024 to 140 Mt, close to 2019 levels after a significant drop in 2020 and 2021.
+Crude oil and NGL imports decreased by 0.5% in 2025 to 138 Mt.
+It corresponds to the average imports level since 2021.

 Graph: Crude Oil Production & Consumption